-On Monday, October 30th, the Becker Friedman Institute for Economics (BFI), in partnership with the Union League Club of Chicago’s Public Affairs Committee, will host an evening cocktails and conversation discussion to explore these issues.
-Focusing on the opportunities for a tax reform effort to promote broad-based economic growth, former Council of Economic Advisers Chairmen Austan Goolsbee (President Obama) and Edward Lazear (President George W. Bush), both experts on tax policy, will share their views on the politics and policies influencing tax reform.
-Following the roundtable discussion, Goolsbee and Lazear will take audience questions.
-Note: dress code for the event is business casual.
+On Monday, October 30th, the Becker Friedman Institute for Economics (BFI), in partnership with the Union League Club of Chicago’s Public Affairs Committee, hosted an evening of cocktails and conversation discussion to explore these issues.
+Former Council of Economic Advisers Chairmen Austan Goolsbee (President Obama) and Edward Lazear (President George W. Bush), both experts on tax policy, shared their views on the politics and policies influencing tax reform.
+Jim Tankersley, Tax and Economics Reporter for the New York Times, moderated the roundtable.

 "If you're asking how can we best affect the average working American, my argument would be growth is an essential part of that because it feeds into productivity, which then feeds into wages," Edward Lazear.